 What is the strength of the mother-son relationship?
 There are countless reports of men dying on the battlefield whose last words were, “Tell my mother I love her.”
 The first woman he falls in love with is his mother.
-A son would take a bullet for her.
-Imagine the strength of the love the Son had for His.
-This is the gritty DNA of a man.
-A very good show on cable television IDHD is Body Cam, where a police officer might take a bullet not for his mother, but for a partner, male or female or any color of the rainbow.
-A body cam is protection as good as a gun, but the willingness to protect and defend starts with love of mother.
+A son would take a bullet for her and is the gritty DNA of a man.
+The same applies to a police partner.

 The Trestle Pool, 2007, oil on board, 14 by 20 inches, by Thomas Aquinas Daly, b.
 1937, in the hands of the Burchfield Penney Art Center at Buffalo State College.
 At one time he worked with Peter Max.
 This representation of moving water is just about the best I’ve ever seen.
 Once I asked an Academy of Art student if it is difficult to paint a glass object, and he answered, “No, there’s a trick to doing it.”
 O!